pantheon-systems/documentation/source/_docs/guides/drupal-8-composer-no-ci.md

 You can run `composer update` to download all available updates within the constraints defined in `composer.json`.
 You can update specific dependencies only by listing them explicitly in the `composer update` commands.

-For example, to update Drupal core you would use `composer update drupal/core`.
+For example, to update Drupal core you would use `composer update drupal/core --with-dependencies`.
 If `composer.json` had the version constraint for `drupal/core` at `^8` then Composer will update Drupal core to the latest version of `8` but not update to `9.x`.
-You can read more about version constraints in the [version constraints documentation](https://getcomposer.org/doc/articles/versions.md#caret-version-range-).
+You can read more about version constraints in the [version constraints documentation](https://getcomposer.org/doc/articles/versions.md#caret-version-range-). `--with-dependencies` is necessary when explicitly updating Drupal core in order to download all of Drupal core's dependencies, such as Symfony.

 Once the desired dependencies have been updated with Composer you will need to commit the new files to Pantheon.

 #### Congratulations!
 You now have a Drupal 8 site on Pantheon that is managed by Composer.

+P.S. the [Pantheon Power Users Community](https://pantheon.io/docs/power-users/) Slack instance `#composer-workflow` channel or [Pantheon Office Hours](https://pantheon.io/developers/office-hours) are great places to ask questions and chat about Composer.